laminlabs/lamin-docs/docs/tutorial.md

 # Tutorial

-LaminDB provides a framework to transform datasets into more useful representations: validated & queryable datasets, machine learning models, and analytical insights.
-The transformations can be notebooks, scripts, pipelines, or functions.
+This tutorial complements the [quickstart](https://docs.lamin.ai/introduction#quickstart): there, you quickly try key LaminDB features; here, you learn the core operations end-to-end with conceptual context.

-The metadata involved in this process are stored in a _LaminDB instance_, a database that manages datasets in storage.
-For the following walk through LaminDB's core features, we'll be working with a local instance.
+LaminDB helps transform datasets into validated, queryable datasets, machine learning models, and analytical insights.
+Those transformations can be notebooks, scripts, pipelines, or functions.
+The metadata for this process lives in a _LaminDB instance_.
+In this walkthrough, we'll use a local instance.

 ## Track a notebook or script